alephium/www/src/content/blog/Alephium-Naming-Competition-c1b736797461/index.md

 _Alephium considers a number of variables in determining rewards.
 Determinations of eligibility, score and all terms related to a reward are at the sole and final discretion of Alephium._

-- <span id="801c">_Participants are responsible for all taxes._</span>
+- _Participants are responsible for all taxes._
-- <span id="d2b5">_All rewards are subject to applicable law._</span>
+- _All rewards are subject to applicable law._
-- <span id="6948">_Participants’ contributions must not violate any law or compromise any data that is not theirs._</span>
+- _Participants’ contributions must not violate any law or compromise any data that is not theirs._
-- <span id="b0ff">_Participants take part in this program at their own risk and expense._</span>
+- _Participants take part in this program at their own risk and expense._
-- <span id="e2eb">_Participants will be asked to sign a simple contract with their name and physical address before receiving the reward.
-Failure to do so will result in forfeiture of the reward._</span>
+- _Participants will be asked to sign a simple contract with their name and physical address before receiving the reward.
+Failure to do so will result in forfeiture of the reward._
-- <span id="4c95">_Participants are responsible for notifying Alephium of any changes to their contact information.
-Failure to do so may lead to the forfeiture of any rewards participants may become eligible for and receive._</span>
+- _Participants are responsible for notifying Alephium of any changes to their contact information.
+Failure to do so may lead to the forfeiture of any rewards participants may become eligible for and receive._

 _Alephium reserves the right to discontinue the Program at any time without notice._